suhancz/dracut-sshd/README.md

           -i \
           /usr/lib/dracut/modules.d/46sshd/sshd.service

-Dracut-sshd includes the first available ssh authorized keys files of the following list into the initramfs:
+Dracut-sshd includes the first available ssh authorized keys file of the following list into the initramfs:

 - /root/.ssh/dracut_authorized_keys
 - /etc/dracut-sshd/authorized_keys
 - /root/.ssh/authorized_keys

-Note that on Fedora Silverblue `/etc/dracut-sshd/authorized_keys` is needed because [rpm-ostree]'s root directory is not reachable during the Dracut module install due to all the process happening inm a chroot.
-Thus make sure that either `/root/.ssh/authorized_keys` contains the right keys or create one of the alternative keys files, as it's included in the [initramfs][iramfs]:

-    # cat /root/.ssh/authorized_keys

-That said, if `/root/.ssh/dracut_authorized_keys` is present then it is included, it takes precedence over `/etc/dracut-sshd/authorized_keys`, which takes precedence over `/root/.ssh/authorized_keys`.
+Note that on some distributions such as [Fedora Silverblue][rpm-ostree] your only option is to create a keys file under `/etc/dracut-sshd` as `/root` isn't accessible during `dracut` runtime.

 Of course, our initramfs image needs network support.
 The simplest way to achieve this is to include [networkd][networkd].
 To install